sghpjuikit/player/README.md

 ## The Catch XXII

-- *Memory consumption* throughout my average use is about 500MB, but it depends.
-It can go from 200MB up to 1GB (rare cases when working with lots of high-resolution images).
-The effort to crack down on memory consumption is there, but its not there yet...
+- *Memory consumption* can get a bit high.
+On (my) average use is about 250MB, but it depends on use case, platform and other factors, like 32bit vs 64bit java (64bit effectively doubles needed memory - so it is advised to stay away from it)
 - Some of the widgets or features are too **experimental**, confusing or outright do not work.
 It is a **work in progress**, so consider this early alpha version.
 - nothing im aware of